wufeim/mofii-notes/paper-reading/e2e-learning-framework-vid-comp.rst

 Hybrid Coding Framework of Video Compression
 -------------------------------------

 The input frame :math:`x_t` is split into a set of blocks.
-The traditional video compression algorithm is summarized as:
+The traditional video compression algorithm is summarized as follows,
     1. Block based motion estimation.
     2. Motion compensation.
     3. Transform and quantization.